Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Dallas' 91 matches this season have finished above this game's total of 5.5 goals 46 times.
+- Seattle's games this season have had more than 5.5 goals 54 of 92 times.

-- In the 25 times this season the Stars have been favored on the moneyline, they have gone 18-7 in those games.

-- This season the Kraken have nine wins in the 22 games in which they've been an underdog.

 Stars Player Props